Selection Committee

 Rich Maloney

-Rich Maloney is the current head coach of the Ball State Cardinals, the winningest coach in program history.
-Maloney was a three-year letter-winner and two-time captain at Western Michigan, where he is a member of the WMU Athletic Hall of Fame.
-After serving as an assistant coach at Western Michigan from 1992-1995 and head coach at Ball State from 1995-2003, he joined the University of Michigan from 2003-2012.
-With U of M, Maloney won 341 games, leading the Wolverines to Big Ten Championships in 2006, 2007 and 2008 and earning Big Ten and American Baseball Coaches Association (ABCA) Mideast Region Coach of the Year honors in 2007 and 2008.
-He currently serves as the fourth Vice President for the ABCA.
+Rich Maloney was a three-year letter-winner and two-time captain at Western Michigan, where he is a member of the WMU Athletic Hall of Fame.
+After serving as an assistant coach at WMU from 1992-1995 and as head coach at Ball State from 1995-2003, he served as head baseball coach for 10 seasons at the University of Michigan, leading the Wolverines to three Big Ten conference championships.
+Maloney returned to Ball State in 2013, winning the MAC regular-season championship in 2022 and the tournament championship in 2023.
+Overall, he has won over 1,000 games in over 30 seasons as a head baseball coach.

 Tim Staudt